California Rules of Court 2026

 For purposes of this standard, the following definitions apply:

-(1) A "nonprofessional provider," as defined in Family Code section 3200.5, is any person who is not paid for providing supervised visitation services.
+(1) A “nonprofessional provider,” as defined in Family Code section 3200.5, is any person who is not paid for providing supervised visitation and exchange services.

-(2) A "professional provider," as defined in Family Code section 3200.5, is any person who is paid for providing supervised visitation services, or an independent contractor, employee, intern, or volunteer operating independently or through a supervised visitation center or agency.
+(2) A “professional provider,” as defined in Family Code section 3200.5, is any person who is paid for providing supervised visitation and exchange services, or an independent contractor, employee, intern, or volunteer operating independently or through a supervised visitation and exchange services center or agency.

-(3) A "provider," as defined in Family Code section 3200, includes any individual who functions as a visitation monitor, as well as supervised visitation centers.
+(3) A “provider,” as defined in Family Code section 3200, includes any individual who functions as a visitation and exchange services monitor, as well as supervised visitation centers.
+A provider may also include those employees and contractors designated by the superior court to provide supervised visitation and exchange services or assistance with those services.

 (4) “Supervised visitation” is contact between a noncustodial party and one or more children in the presence of a neutral third person.

-(5) A "TrustLine provider," is a professional supervised visitation provider who is registered on TrustLine, a database that is administered by the California Department of Social Services.
+(6) A “TrustLine provider,” is a professional provider of supervised visitation and exchange services who is registered on TrustLine, a database that is administered by the California Department of Social Services.

 (c) Type of provider